Financial Aid – Master's Students

 Selected PhD students may also be nominated by our program for additional prestigious fellowship opportunities.
 These awards are summarized below, and many are also described at the Graduate School website on competitive fellowships.

 This is a four-year award, which provides payment of tuition, fees, and stipend.
-It is especially targeted for students from under-represented minority groups.
-Funded through the Graduate School. - J.B.
-Duke Fellowship
+Funded through the Graduate School.

 The award provides a stipend supplement of $1500 and travel support $1000 for one year.